reduxsaga/redux_saga/doc/migration/README.md

 }
 ```

 We use same blocks through yielding a `Try` effect. `Catch` and `Finally` are optional and you can use either of them you want.
+Not that functions can be either a generator or a normal function.

 ### Conclusion